rohitduggal21/my_app/README.txt

 -  Screenshots

-    screenshots demonstrating the working of the app
+    screenshots/demo demonstrating the working of the app

 -  model.rd